vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 Some network services require to fulfill strict Service Level Agreements (SLAs).
 An SLA defines the performance parameters that the service must fulfill in order to meet the requirements of the customer or end user (e.g., IP Connectivity Provisioning Profile (CPP) {{?RFC7297}} and Network Slice Service {{?RFC9543}}).

 As part of service fulfillment and assurance (e.g., Section 2.3.3 of {{?RFC4176}}), proactive verification is undertaken to assess whether SLAs are met and implement appropriate adjustment measures when service distortion is observed.
 Proactive supervision requires running tests both end-to-end, but also on service components to identify early symptoms and resolve issues before they impact the customer or end user, or to prevent or minimize the impact of the end user.
-Mitigation action may be enforced to soften the impact of networks incidents and soften/nullify the impact on services that are delivered via that network.
+Mitigation action may be enforced to alliviate the impact of networks incidents and nullify the impact on services that are delivered via that network.

 Proactive testing might be done via OAM tests.
 These tests can be run periodically at regular intervals depending on the specific SLA requirements and the network operator procedures.
 These procedures may require documenting the test results for future auditing processes with the customers (eventually, negotiated and agreed with a customer as part of service assurance).